Sergeyir/HardProcessesLO/README.md

 ## Generating with pythia8

-Both python and pythi8 show examples on calculation of single jet multiplicities (direct calculation and fastjet reconstruction) from which $d \sigma/dp_T$ can be obtained.
+Both python and C++ show examples on calculation of single jet multiplicities (direct calculation and fastjet reconstruction) from which $d \sigma/dp_T$ can be obtained.
 Similarly you can find the way to calculate the needed multiplicity for $d \sigma/d \Delta y$.

 <details>
 <summary>C++</summary>